 Splade comes with a set of Form Components to rapidly build forms.
 It supports model binding and validation, includes default styling, and is still fully customizable!
-It integrates with Autosize to automatically adjust textarea height, Choices.js to make selects searchable and taggable, Flatpickr to provide a powerful datetime picker, and FilePond for smooth file uploads.
+It integrates with Autosize to automatically adjust textarea height, Choices.js to make selects searchable and taggable, Flatpickr to provide a powerful datetime picker, FilePond for smooth file uploads, and Jodit to provide a WYSIWYG editor.

 All elements allow passing in a label, which will be rendered above the input element.
 Just like other attributes, the label can also be computed.